whosonfirst/go-whosonfirst-pip-v2/README.md

 Failed to create new PIP application, because shaxbee/go-spatialite: spatialite extension not found.
 ```

-It is unclear to me what the problem is...
+It is unclear to me what the problem is, but it should work like this (modulo the errors):

 ---